What is Hanukkah?

 Where Do I Get a Menorah?
 Will This Cost Money?

-But, if you’re not looking to purchase one, we’ve created printable menorahs that you can hang in your window.
+But, if you’re not looking to purchase one, we’ve created free printable menorahs that you can hang in your window.
 Click HERE for those.

 I’m Not Jewish.
 Is It OK for Me to Own and Display a Menorah?

-How long should I leave my menorah in the window?
+How long should I display my menorah?

 All of December!
 Please continue to shine your light and support right alongside your other holiday decorations.
+The official dates of Hanukah this year are December 25th - January 2nd.